Have you ever accomplished a goal only to feel disappointed? Have you found yourself setting goals and creating detailed plans without taking action?

 Imagine the peace and contentment this approach could bring to our lives.

-What if 2017 was the year you stopped trying to change yourself?
+So what if you stopped trying to change yourself?

 - You gave yourself permission to be who you are.